 Maybe I am just getting ready for Hanukkah early, but we all like anything fried and they reheat well and are filled with veggies.
 I am totally happy if my kids start their day with a couple of these babies.

 Don't discount dinner leftovers and other savory foods as good breakfast choices.
 Hummus is incredibly filling on a slice of bread or in a pita and is another great breakfast option.
-I didn't even include breakfast muffins, yogurt parfaits, regular oatmeal or cream of wheat in the list above, you already know about those.

 I hope these ideas inspire you to think differently about your breakfast options and to work ahead.
 What's your favorite make-ahead breakfast?